tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

         ![The SSMS Connect to Server dialog is displayed, with the Azure SQL Database name specified, SQL Server Authentication selected, and the demouser credentials entered.](media/ssms-connect-azure-sql-database.png "Connect to Server")

-2. Select **Connect**.
+2. Select **Connect**

-3. In the Object Explorer, expand Databases, WorldWideImporters, and Tables, then right-click `dbo.DimCustomer`, and select **Select Top 1000 Rows**.
+3. In the Object Explorer, expand Databases, WorldWideImporters, and Tables, then right-click `dbo.DimCustomer`, and select **Select Top 1000 Rows**

     ![In SSMS, Databases, WorldWideImporters, and Tables are expanded, and the context menu for dbo.DimCustomer is displayed, with Select Top 1000 Rows highlighted in the menu.](media/ssms-select-top.png "Select Top 100 Rows")

-4. Observe that the query returns results, showing the data has been migrated for the on-premises SQL Server 2008 R2 database into Azure SQL Database.
+4. Observe that the query returns results, showing the data has been migrated for the on-premises SQL Server 2008 R2 database into Azure SQL Database

 ## Exercise 3: Post upgrade enhancement